 Insert a toothpick in the center of the frittata to test.
 If the egg whites are cooked the pick comes out dry.

 If you like cheesy breakfast and don’t mind a touch of extra saturated fat, add some of the suggested cheese below on top of the frittata before baking:

 Or add some cherry tomatoes and halved olives on the top to add a delicious salty flavor.

 Let the frittata cool down in the pan for 5 to 10 minutes, then slice into four equal portions – a quarter of the pan size.

-Serve with some of the toppings ideas below:
+Serve the frittata for breakfast or brunch with some of the topping suggestions below:

 - Hot Sauce

 This egg white frittata stores very well in its skillet, covered with silicone wrap or plastic wrap.
 Pop the pan in the fridge and store for up to 3 days.